Tankenstein2005/ba-workcenter/README.md

 Broken Arrow is split into two apps:

-- `ba-workcenter`: the React + Vite frontend that is deployed on Vercel(You can access the Workcenter from the given link: https://github.com/Tankenstein2005/ba-workcenter)
+- `ba-workcenter`: the React + Vite frontend that is deployed on Vercel( You can access the client from the given link: https://ba-workcenter.vercel.app)
-- `ba-api`: the Express API that powers event types, availability, public booking pages, and bookings(You can access the API from the given link: https://github.com/Tankenstein2005/ba-api)
+- `ba-api`: the Express API that powers event types, availability, public booking pages, and bookings(You can access the API source from the given link: https://github.com/Tankenstein2005/ba-api)

 This repository already contains both projects.
 The important deployment detail is that the Vercel frontend cannot call `localhost` on your computer.
 If you want the deployed app to use an API running on your machine, you must: